apache/openwhisk-cli/README.md

 $ ./gradlew buildBinaries -PcrossCompile=true
 ```

-Then, you will find the binaries and their compressed packages generated under
+The build script will place the binaries into the folder `bin/<os>/<cpu arc>/`
-the folder `bin/<os>/<cpu arc>/` for each operating system and CPU
+for each operating system and CPU architecture pair.
+The build supports both
-architecture pair.
-We supports both amd64 and 386 for Linux, Mac and Windows
+amd64 and 386 for Linux, Mac and Windows operating systems, as well as Power,
-operating systems.
+64-bit ARM, and S390X architectures for Linux.

-To specify a build for specific architectures, you can provide a comma- or
+To specify a build for specific architectures, you can provide a comma or
 space-delimited list of hyphenated os-architecture pairs, like this:

 ```